-A surgeon may specialise in many areas such as orthopaedic surgery (bones and joints), plastic and reconstructive surgery, ophthalmology, cancer surgery and otorhinolaryngology (ear, nose and throat).
+A surgeon may specialise in many areas such as cancer surgery, ophthalmology, orthopaedic surgery (bones and joints), otorhinolaryngology (ear, nose and throat), and plastic and reconstructive surgery.

 Medical practitioners are involved in a wide range of activities, including consultations, attending emergencies, performing operations and arranging medical investigations.
 When caring for patients, medical practitioners work with many other health professionals.
 They may also participate in and undertake research.

 Medical practitioners sometimes have to deal with unpleasant conditions due to a patient's illness or injury.
 Adopting strict hygiene practices is important.